Grokzen/pykwalify/docs/validation-rules.rst

 Name of the schema.

-This have no effect on the parsing, but is useful for humans to read.
+This has no effect on the parsing but is useful for humans to read.

 Example